Austin Healey

-Austin Sean Healey (born 26 October 1973 in Wallasey (now part of Merseyside, formerly Cheshire), is a former English rugby union player who played as a utility back for Leicester Tigers, and represented both England and the British & Irish Lions.
+Austin Sean Healey (born 26 October 1973 in Wallasey (now part of Merseyside, formerly Cheshire), is an English former rugby union player who played as a utility back for Leicester Tigers, and represented both England and the British & Irish Lions.

 He has 51 England caps and 2 Lions caps.
 He played for England at scrum half, fly-half, fullback and wing, and was often used as a replacement (or substitute) because of his versatility.
 He is a famously competitive and "outspoken" character, gaining the nickname "The Leicester Lip".

 Since retiring he has worked in the media.

-Early life and education

-Austin attended Bidston Avenue Primary School in Claughton, Birkenhead, during his primary years.
-He passed the entrance exam and attended St Anselm's College, Birkenhead (Edmund Rice Trust) then Leeds Polytechnic.

-His Youth Rugby was with Birkenhead Park FC where he returned with His Big Tackle Programme in 2009 which featured Park's Junior Colts.

 Rugby career

 Early career

 Healey played for England U21 in 1992 and went on to represent England A and the Barbarians '96 tour of Japan.
 After spells at Waterloo and Orrell, Healey initially signed for Leicester as a scrum half, having played at wing and outside centre for Orrell.
 He made his full England début against Ireland during the 1997 Five Nations tournament, and toured with the British Lions in 1997, making two appearances.